PaulBreugnot/CPS2_Project/README.md

 # MQTT Broker
 ## Installation
 Mosquitto allow us to easily setup an MQTT broker.
 This tool is available for a lot of distribution.
-You can find the one that fits your needs on the (mosquitto website)[https://mosquitto.org/download/].
+You can find the one that fits your needs on the [mosquitto website](https://mosquitto.org/download/).

 ## Mosquitto as a service
 Because we want to launch it on a server, it is better to launch mosquitto *as a service*, to be able to launch mosquitto at boot for example, and have a better logs management.